 There are many diseases that affect the trees and shrubs in central Texas.
 Below are some of the common diseases that we see in the area and information about them.
-If you see any signs of disease let us know and we can diagnose the problem.
+If you see any signs of disease, let us know and our professional tree service experts can diagnose the problem.

 This disease can affect all kinds of different trees and shrubs that are native to the area as well as implants.
 Dead or necrotic spots or lesions on the leaves, losing leaves early in the growing season, lesions and dead spots on the twigs and branches are all symptoms of this disease.
 It is recommended that if you have any symptomatic leaves that have fallen to destroy them so they don’t spread the disease.
 The weakening of the tree or shrub caused by anthracnose can make them more susceptible to other diseases and insect damage.
 Left untreated, tree removal is a likely outcome.

 These will be dead areas on the branches of a tree or shrub that will be between the bark and the tissue of the tree.
 There are many types of problems that can cause cankers.
 They range from diseases to injury to the tree or shrub caused by improper care of the plant.
 Anything that can allow fungus and bacteria to get into the live tissue of the tree will cause them and cankers can result in a large amount of die-back on the plant.
 They can cause issues with the tree or shrub that will make it far less able to handle all kinds of environmental stressors that a healthy plant could survive.
 Tree trimming can hopefully prevent needing to move forward with tree removal.